Athens train for cruisers:

-If, after taking into account all means of Athens transport, you decide to use Athens train to get from the Port of Piraeus to downtown Athens, our tips and directions will help you with the whole process going as smoothly as possible.
+If, after taking into account all the different means of Athens transport, you decide to use the Athens train/metro to get from the Port of Piraeus to central Athens, our tips and directions will help you with the whole process going as smoothly as possible.

 Terminal A is the main terminal and the one you want to depart from if you will be walking towards the Piraeus train station.

-As mentioned above, it is important you start your walk from Terminal A inside the Athens port.
+As mentioned above, you must start your walk from Terminal A inside the Athens port.
 Terminal B is way too far and you will both add about 30 min extra to an already long walk and exhaust yourself for no need.

-Once at the Terminal A, walk through the halls and past the board that advertises taxi prices to different destinations and attractions in Athens.
-Keep in mind that this board states prices which only locals would pay.
+Once at Terminal A, walk through the halls and past the board that advertises official taxi prices to different destinations and attractions in Athens.
+Keep in mind that this board states prices that only locals would pay.
+In other words, taxi drivers don't normally stick to those prices if you are a tourist.

-In front of the Athens cruise terminal you will not find a taxi driver that will actually charge these lower prices, so you might as well disregard them and continue your walk if you’re not ready to pay double or triple the amount for a taxi.
+In front of the Athens cruise terminal, you will not find a taxi driver that will charge these lower prices, so you might as well disregard them and continue your walk if you’re not ready to pay double or triple the amount for a taxi.

 Before you get on the train, make sure you validate your ticket in the machines at the entrance to the platform.